shivkumar98/FreeCodeCamp-Projects/01-Responsive Web Design/04-CSS Variables and Grid Systems/02-Learn CSS Grid by Building a Magazine/README.md

 ## grid-autoflow
 This property specifies how items are autoplaced in the flow of the grid

+## ::first-letter
+This pseudo-selector lets us target the first letter of a selection